novnc/noVNC/docs/API.md

     relative position of a clipped canvas.
 Only relevant if `viewport` is enabled.
 Disabled by default.

+`isClipped` *Read only*
+  - Is a `boolean` indicating if the framebuffer is larger than the current canvas, i.e. it is being clipped.

 `disconnectTimeout`
   - Is a `long` indicating how many seconds to wait for a disconnect request to complete.
 Is set to `3` by default.